Tlazypanda/chain-x-sol-example/README.md

 # On-Chain Signature Tutorial Example

-Quickly experience three common signature methods of browser wallets using Vite + React + ethers, and complete signature verification on the frontend.
-The interface uses English descriptions to help beginners understand the role and differences of on-chain signatures.
+Quickly experience common signature methods of Solana browser wallets using Vite + React + Aptos Derived Wallet, and complete signature verification on the frontend.
+The interface uses English descriptions to help beginners understand the role and differences of on-chain signatures with Solana wallets connected via Aptos.

 ## Feature Overview

-- One-click connection to browser wallets (MetaMask and other injected wallets)
+- One-click connection to Solana browser wallets (Phantom, Solflare, Backpack, OKX, and others)
-- Support for multi-network switching: Devnet, Sepolia Testnet, Ethereum Mainnet
+- Support for multi-network switching: Aptos Devnet, Testnet, and Mainnet
-- Provides three signature buttons: plain text, raw bytes, EIP-712 structured data
+- Provides signature and transaction capabilities through Solana wallets using Aptos Derived Wallet
-- After each signature, you can immediately click "Verify Latest Signature" for verification
+- After each signature, you can immediately verify and interact with Aptos blockchain
 - Key code snippets are embedded in the page for easy learning and copying to your own projects

 ## Quick Start